kubeshop/tracetest/docs/docs/concepts/what-is-trace-based-testing.md

-# Introduction to Trace-Based Testing
+# What is Trace-Based Testing

 Trace-Based Testing is a means of conducting deep integration or system tests by utilizing the rich data contained in a distributed system trace.